-Misconduct in Scholarly Research and Creative Activities.
 Students are expected to maintain the highest standards of integrity and truthfulness in scholarly research and creative activities.
 Misconduct in scholarly research and creative activities includes, but is not limited to, fabrication, falsification or misrepresentation of data, and plagiarism.
 Misconduct by any student may result in suspension or expulsion from the university and other sanctions as specified by the individual programs.
-Policies on misconduct are available in the Office of Graduate Studies.
+Policies on misconduct are available in the Graduate Studies Office.

-Policies and Procedures of the Graduate Council Appeals Board at the West Campus.
-The Graduate Council Appeals Board at the West campus (GCABW) acts as the appeals body for graduate students seeking redress on academic decisions regarding their graduate program.
+Policies and procedures of the Graduate Council Appeals Board at the West campus (GCAB)

+The Graduate Council Appeals Board at the West campus (GCAB) acts as the appeals body for graduate students seeking redress on academic decisions regarding their graduate program.
 Before initiating an appeal, the graduate student should fully use all other appeal and review procedures in the academic unit or academic college.

-The GCABW reviews written appeals of graduate students concerning
+The GCAB will review written appeals of graduate students concerning:

-- retention in graduate programs (with the limitations described below): - procedural matters in graduate student programs (e.g., procedures relating to programs of study, supervisory committee, thesis, dissertation, preliminary or comprehensive exams); or
+1. retention in graduate programs (with the limitations described below),

+2. procedural matters in graduate student programs (e.g., procedures relating to programs of study, supervisory committee, thesis, dissertation, preliminary or comprehensive exams), or